Micmacs (film): Filming

 The film was shot in several locations in and around Paris including the exterior of the Musée d'Orsay and the Crimée bridge on the Canal de l'Ourcq, where the Marcel Carné's 1946 film Gates of the Night was shot.
 Jeunet also filmed in several train stations, including Gare de Lyon, Gare Saint-Lazare, and the Charles De Gaulle airport train station.

+The scene with the two CEOs in the desert was inspired by Sergio Leone's Once Upon a Time in the West.
+The subsequent flashback sequence was inspired by Brian De Palma's Mission: Impossible.

 Effects

 Though the film contains no obvious special effects sequences, digital color manipulation is used throughout, and specific digital manipulations were used on about 350 shots.
 These manipulations often involved removing people and objects in backgrounds of scenes shot on Paris streets.
 The closeup of Dany Boon's face during Marconi's speech was out of focus when shot, but his performance was so good that Jeunet decided to digitally focus the face rather than reshooting.
-De Fenouillet's first appearance in his office was constructed entirely in post production from footage filmed for a different scene.
+De Fenouillet's first appearance in his office was constructed entirely in post-production from footage filmed for a different scene.
 Bazil, Buster, and Slammer were digitally removed from the frame, and De Fenouillet was given dialogue whose audio would synchronize exactly with the original lines filmed.

 The character of Elastic Girl performs several contortions on screen which were not digital effects.
 Julie Ferrier, who played the character, is fairly flexible and did some of the movement herself.
 The difficult contortions were performed by Julia Gunthel, also known as Zlata.
 Jeunet and cinematographer Tetsuo Nagata had discovered Gunthel doing an erotic show in Germany.

 Tiny Pete's moving sculptures were designed and built by sculptor Gilbert Peyre.

 The film contains five appearances of the film's poster, usually hidden in quick shots.

-Use of The Big Sleep
+Music

 The film opens with the final sequence of The Big Sleep, with the original score by Max Steiner.
 Steiner's score is used throughout the film, but Jeunet also required original music.
-The music which appears is by Raphaël Beau, an unknown school teacher with no prior professional recording or scoring experience.
+The music which appears is by Raphaël Beau, a school teacher with no prior professional recording or scoring experience.
 Beau composed music cues for various scenes.
 Jeunet loved his music but moved the songs to different scenes in the final version of the film.

 Planned scene

 Jeunet also decided to reference his earlier film Amélie in the shot when Bazil first lowers his microphone into a chimney.
 The planned scene would show Amélie and Nino in a small apartment with several crying children.
-Amélie star Audrey Tautou was shooting Coco Before Chanel, and was unavailable to shoot the scene.
+Amélie star Audrey Tautou was shooting Coco Before Chanel and was unavailable to shoot the scene.
 The shot was replaced by an homage to Jeunet's Delicatessen.
 In the final scene, Dominique Pinon sits with Marie-Laure Dougnac and plays a musical saw.

 Reception

 According to Box Office Mojo, Micmacs grossed $16,331,174 in the worldwide box office.
-The review aggregator website Rotten Tomatoes reported a 74% approval rating with an average rating of 6.6/10 based on 133 reviews.
 Metacritic gave the film a score of 62 out of 100, based on 31 critics.